Frequently Asked Questions

 Yes, you can also just book a lodge stay.
 We provide all the meals.

-1. Decide which nights you would like to spend at the lodge.
+- Decide which nights you would like to spend at the lodge.
+If you would like to join a tour please contact us in advance to check for possible tour dates.

-3. We can also arrange transportation for you, a private van from Cusco to the port of Atalaya is about 280 US $ (one way).
+- We can also arrange transportation for you by private van from Cusco to the port of Atalaya or with an overnight stop in the cloud forest.
+Please contact us for prices.

-On the second day in the morning you can spend some time with birding in the cloud forest and then travel onwards to Atalaya (about 1.5 to 2 h).
+On the second day in the morning you can spend some time with birding in the cloud forest and then travel onwards to Atalaya (about 1.5 h).

-Amazonia Lodge offers double, single and triple rooms with shared bathroom as well as some rooms with private bathroom.
+Amazonia Lodge offers double, single and triple rooms with shared bathroom or with private bathroom.
 Warm water is produced by solar panels.

-We have a dining room (and kitchen) and offer some soft drinks, wine and beer.
+We have a dining room (and kitchen) and offer some soft drinks and beer.

 Electricity is produced by our own hydroelectric plant.

-There is regular mobile phone access in parts of the lodge grounds and we have a satellite phone, both are subject to weather conditions and may not be available during rain periods.
+There is regular mobile phone access in parts of the lodge grounds, which is subject to weather conditions and may not be available during rain periods.

 There are several trails to be explored from the lodge, including a trail to our observation tower.

-A nearby lake also offers good opportunities for wildlife observation.
+A nearby lake offers good opportunities for wildlife observation.

 If you have any further questions please don´t hesitate to contact us.